Fast & Furious: Hobbs & Shaw | 2019

 A bit of digital fiddling turns its familiar ochre colouring to a bilious green and also adds a few decorative ‘Russian’ touches.

 There’s clearly something about West Wycombe which shrieks ‘Russia’ to location scouts.
 In 2011’s X-Men: First Class, it was the ‘Moscow’ military facility gate crashed by a young Magneto and Xavier while, back in 1970, it became the estate of Tchaikovsky’s patron, Madame von Meck, in Ken Russell’s fantasy biopic of the composer, The Music Lovers.
+Its interior is seen as 'Hellman Hall' in Disney's 2021 Cruella.

 As a ruse to discover the location of the MacGuffin machine, Madam M delivers Hattie as a captive to Brixton.